In this post I'm going to cover a few techniques that you can use when debugging library-related issues in your Node.js applications.

 Finally, link the library in the project you would like to test the changes:

-# 4. Link the library by name to use the local copy yarn link vite
+# 4a.
+Link the library by name to use the local copy npm link vite # 4b.
+If using pnpm, link it by path instead pnpm link ../vite/packages/vite

 Just as in the previous section, it's important to restart the process you intend to debug after making changes.